0xIntuition/app-template-remix-vite/README.md

 1. Prerequisites:

-Node.js: Before anything else, ensure you have Node.js installed.
-Given that Next.js 13 requires a minimum Node.js version of 16.14.0, make sure you're up-to-date.
-If you're still on 12.x or 14.x, it's time for an upgrade my g.
+Node.js: Before anything else, Remix.run requires that you have either a Active or Maintenance version of Node.js installed.
+[Remix Documentation](https://remix.run/docs/en/main/other-api/node)

 ArbitrumGoerli: Intuition is currently deployed on Arbitrum Goerli.
 To interact with the Intuition API, you'll need to connect to the Arbitrum Goerli testnet.
 Unsure how to do that?
 Check out this [tutorial](https://developer.offchainlabs.com/docs/developer_quickstart).